 Water quality refers to the chemical, physical, and biological characteristics of water based on the standards of its usage” [4].
 It is most much of the time utilized by reference to a bunch of principles against which consistence, by and large accomplished through treatment of the water can be evaluated.
 The most well-known guidelines used to screen and survey water quality pass on the wellbeing of biological systems, security of human contact; reach out of water contamination and state of drinking water.
 Water quality altogether affects water supply and generally decides supply choices [8].

-Water quality can be grouped into four sorts; convenient water, attractive water, defiled (dirtied water) and contaminated water [4].
+Water quality can be grouped into four sorts; potable water, palatable water, defiled (dirtied water) and contaminated water [4].

 As per UNICEF report, around 800 million individuals in Asia and Africa are living without admittance to safe drinking water.
 Thusly this has made many individuals experience the ill effects of different infections [9].